Skip to product information

 Material Brass

-Large pooja rooms, private temples, institutional mandirs, heritage homes, collector pieces
+Suitable for pooja rooms, private temples, institutional mandirs, heritage homes

 Sold by Rachana Traders